Applying for Financial Aid

 Advanced Placement Incentive Grant

 The Advanced Placement Incentive Grant is a nonrenewable grant designed to encourage high school students to take, and score well on, the Advanced Placement tests in mathematics and science.
 Students must achieve two grades of three or higher on Advanced Placement exams in the field of math and/or science while attending a Missouri public high school.
-Students must receive an award under the Access Missouri or A+ Scholarship programs in the academic year in which the Advanced Placement Incentive Grant is awarded and be enrolled full time (a minimum of 12 credit hours) during the semester.
-Students who are eligible for the Access Missouri or A+ Scholarship programs but have a calculated award amount of zero are eligible for the Advanced Placement Incentive Grant.
+Students must receive an award under the Access Missouri program in the academic year in which the Advanced Placement Incentive Grant is awarded and be enrolled full time (a minimum of 12 credit hours) during the semester.
+Students who are eligible for the Access Missouri program are eligible for the Advanced Placement Incentive Grant.
 Eligible students can receive a one-time grant of $500, subject to state appropriations.

 Students must complete and submit an Advanced Placement Incentive Grant Application by June 1 preceding the start of the academic year.
 The application and more details are available on the MDHE web page.